Relationships And Manipulation: Am I Being Used?

 Stonewalling or giving the silent treatment

-Finally, the silent treatment may be another type of manipulation commonly used in relationships.
+The silent treatment may be another type of manipulation commonly used in relationships.
 The silent treatment occurs when one person in the relationship refuses to speak to the other until the other person gives in to break the silence.
-The silent treatment can be considered a form of manipulation and abuse because it is controlling behavior that might seek to force someone else's hand.
+The silent treatment can be considered a form of passive aggressive behavior that’s used to manipulate someone else, because it is controlling behavior that might seek to force someone else's hand.
+Passive aggressive behavior can be considered a silent form of manipulative, because it’s an indirect way of communicating that can be used to cause tension or provoke another person.
 Oftentimes, the silent treatment is used until the person who is being manipulated comes to the manipulator and apologizes or concedes.

 Why do people use and manipulate?